 Mbda's score of 53 is higher than 72% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, MBDA reported total carbon emissions of approximately 29,615,000 kg CO2e, encompassing Scope 1 and 2 emissions.
-This figure reflects a slight increase from the previous year's emissions of about 28,656,000 kg CO2e in 2023.
-The company has not disclosed specific Scope 3 emissions data.
-MBDA's emissions data is cascaded from its parent company, MBDA Holdings SAS, and is influenced by initiatives from Airbus SE, which is part of the corporate family relationship.
-However, there are currently no specific reduction targets or climate pledges outlined in their sustainability reports.
-The company has made strides in energy consumption, with about 61 MWh sourced from renewable energies, indicating a commitment to integrating sustainable practices into their operations.
-Despite the lack of formal reduction targets, MBDA's ongoing efforts to monitor and report emissions demonstrate a recognition of the importance of climate action within the aerospace and defence industry.
+This marks a slight increase from 2023, where emissions were about 28,656,000 kg CO2e.
+The company has not disclosed any Scope 3 emissions data.
+MBDA's emissions data is cascaded from its parent company, MBDA Holdings SAS, and is influenced by initiatives from Airbus SE, which is also part of the corporate family.
+However, there are currently no specific reduction targets or climate pledges outlined in their reports.
+The company has made strides in energy consumption, with about 61 MWh sourced from renewable energies, reflecting a commitment to integrating sustainable practices.
+Despite the absence of formal reduction targets, MBDA's ongoing efforts in sustainability are evident through their reporting and energy initiatives.

 Access structured emissions data, company-specific emission factors, and source documents